wmaynard/guild-service/README.md

 This service allows for `guilds` to be created, managed, deleted, or used in other intended ways.

 A `guild` is constructed of a `name`, a `description`, a `type`, a `level requirement`, an optional piece of `art`, a `leader`, `members`, a `bans` list.
 This is subject to change in the future as new features are required.
-The current `types` that exist are as follows: `Private`, `Public`, and `Closed`.
+The current `types` that exist are as follows: `Invite Only`, `Public`, and `Private`.
 The current member `positions` that exist are as follows: `Member`, `Officer`, and `Leader`.

 A `member` consists of a `name`, a `playerId`, a `position`, and a `lastActive` timestamp.